 1. Go to Settings in the sidebar menu

 2. Tick 'Show hidden files and folders'

 3. Rename the file to begin with a period (.) and confirm.

-To show/hide hidden file/folder visibility, toggle the 'Show hidden files and folders' checkbox in the settings menu.
+To show/hide hidden files or folders toggle the 'Show hidden files and folders' checkbox in the settings menu.

-3. Tap the Locker icon to secure a file/folder
+3. Browse through your files and tap the Locker icon to secure it.

 The file/folder is now inaccessible in third-party apps.
 Exit Secure mode to hide secured files/folders in File Commander.

 1. Go to Settings in the sidebar menu